mik-jozef/chalk/spec-notes.md

-  when someone who would not gain any info from reading it knows he doesn't have to read it (this pretty much restricts its use for definitions) inline assembly?
+  when someone who would not gain any info from reading it knows he doesn't have to read it (this pretty much restricts its use for definitions) inline assembly? array.last - last element or null only the first param has to have an explicit type, `Int(Int a, b) => a + b`? static member variables must be immutable
 `Ast a = { Int i; };`
 ASCII only, including proofs.
 No single-character greek variable names. website should require little internet connection (fast load times important),